piyushsingh-993558/Countdown-timer-app/README.md

-# Countdown-timer-app
+# Countdown Timer App

- Countdown Timer Web App – Built using HTML, CSS, and JavaScript, this application allows users to set a target date and time and displays a real-time countdown in days, hours, minutes, and seconds.
-It uses JavaScript timing functions to update the UI every second and provides a simple, responsive interface for accurate time tracking.
+A simple countdown timer web application built using HTML, CSS, and JavaScript.

+## Features
+- Displays remaining days, hours, minutes, and seconds
+- Real-time updates
+- Clean and responsive UI

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## How to Run
+Open `index.html` in any modern web browser.